-I am a mixed media artist working in sculpture and animation.
-My work investigates memory with regard to the passage of time and the context of Home.
-I strive to connect rose-colored nostalgia with elements of an imperfect present.
-Growing up in a low-income household in East Los Angeles and finding myself longing for a home that changes while I live miles away grounds my work.
-I often use inexpensive materials sourced from thrift stores and dollar stores that could easily be found in a low-income American home, such as the one in which I grew up.
-My work explores the idea of “making-do” or “getting by” by seeking to imbue these deserted or nearly obsolete objects with new life.
-I try to use the textural qualities of objects such as place mats and bathmats or the worn-out nature of an arm chair’s claw feet to invoke the flora and fauna-like qualities that inform what I call my “creature” sculptures: amalgamations of objects stitched together by the idea that perhaps an entity that is half memory and half make-believe may quell present-day anxieties.
-In my animations, I activate the malleable components of my sculptures to further explore the type of spaces these creatures inhabit and why I feel these creatures need to exist in the first place.
-I wonder if the combination of objects imbued with memory could have the same soothing effect as a stuffed animal, for example, and question what it is that may make a home, even if at times unkempt or deformed, a safe space worth investing in emotionally.
+Brenda Gonzalez (she/her) is a mixed-media artist who investigates memory, especially regarding the passage of time and the idea of Home, through sculpture, collage, and animation.
+She strives to connect rose-colored nostalgia with elements of an imperfect present and her work draws inspiration largely from her experiences growing up as a Mexican American in East Los Angeles.
+She often uses materials sourced from thrift stores and dollar stores that could easily be found in a low-income American home, such as the one in which she grew up, and her work explores the idea of “making do” or “getting by” by seeking to imbue these deserted or nearly obsolete objects with new life.
+Gonzalez tries to use the textural qualities of objects such as placemats and bathmats or the tired nature of forlorn furniture to invoke the flora and fauna-like qualities that inspire what she calls her “creature” sculptures: amalgamations of objects stitched together by the idea that perhaps entities that are half memory and half make-believe may quell present-day anxieties.
+In her animations, she activates the malleable components of her sculptures to further explore the types of spaces these creatures inhabit and their reasons for existing in the first place.
+She wonders if the combination of objects imbued with memory could have the same soothing effect as a stuffed animal, for example, and questions what it is that may make a home, even if at times unkempt or broken, a space worth investing in emotionally.